Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

-MagicDrive3D~\cite{MagicDrive3D_2024} presents a pioneering pipeline for controllable 3D street scene generation that supports multi-condition control, including BEV maps, 3D objects, and text descriptions.
-Unlike methods that reconstruct scenes before training, it first trains a video generation model and then reconstructs 3D scenes from generated data, enabling flexible and high-quality scene reconstruction for any-view rendering.
+As a framework for street view generation with diverse 3D geometry controls, MagicDrive~\cite{gao2023magicdrive} includes camera poses, road maps, and 3D bounding boxes, along with textual descriptions.
+It addresses the challenge of 3D control in traditional \glspl{dm}, offering high-fidelity video generation with nuanced 3D geometry and multi-camera consistency.
+MagicDrive3D~\cite{MagicDrive3D_2024} presents a pipeline for controllable 3D street scene generation that supports multi-condition control, including \gls{bev} maps, 3D objects, and text descriptions.
+Unlike methods that reconstruct scenes before training, it first trains a video generation model and then reconstructs 3D scenes from generated data, enabling high-quality scene reconstruction for any-view rendering.

-WoVoGen~\cite{lu2024wovogen} introduces a world volume-aware diffusion model for generating controllable multi-camera driving scenes.
+A world volume-aware \gls{dm} is introduced by WoVoGen~\cite{lu2024wovogen} for generating controllable multi-camera driving scenes.
 It operates by predicting explicit 3D world volumes to guide video generation, ensuring that multi-camera perspectives align accurately with the underlying scene geometry, and maintaining high spatial and inter-sensor consistency.

-ReconDreamer~\cite{ni2024recondreamer} focuses on crafting world models for driving scene reconstruction through online restoration.
-It emphasizes online learning for real-time applications, allowing continuous updates to the world model as new data is acquired, which is critical for adaptability to changing conditions in autonomous driving.
+While ReconDreamer~\cite{ni2024recondreamer} focuses on not only crafting \glspl{wm} for driving scene reconstruction but also online restoration.
+It emphasizes online learning for real-time applications, allowing continuous updates to the \gls{wm} as new data is acquired, which is critical for adaptability to changing conditions in \gls{ad}.

-DualDiff+~\cite{DualDiff_2024} introduces a dual-branch diffusion model for high-fidelity video generation.
-The model incorporates Occupancy Ray Sampling (ORS) for semantic-rich 3D representation and Semantic Fusion Attention (SFA) to integrate multi-modal data with a foreground-aware masked (FGM) loss, thereby improving the generation of small objects.